Think about all the ways a child learns to socialize with others from birth through the middle school years.

 Here are 15 fun and easy ways you can socialize your puppy during that critical age of 8-to-14 weeks, to help them develop into a happy, confident, well-mannered dog.

-With face masks required in most public areas, it’s important to get your pup accustomed to seeing humans wearing masks.
+With face masks still being worn by many, it’s important to get your pup accustomed to seeing humans wearing masks.
 Inside your home, put on your mask, praise and treat your puppy, and then take off your mask.
 Repeat until your puppy is unfazed by face coverings.

 In addition to practicing with face masks, train your puppy to interact with a “stranger” by wearing different hats, gloves, sunglasses, and clothing in the house and yard (do these things one at a time, not all in one day!).